trufflesuite/truffle/src/features/config/index.md

+Besides the usual `truffle-config.js` (the config file formerly known as `truffle.js`), Truffle now incorporates a user-level configuration.
+Expect to see more features that take advantage of this!

+{"gitdown": "contents", "maxLevel": 5, "rootId": "user-content-what-s-new-in-truffle-v5-new-truffle-config"}

 #### Unique `truffle develop` mnemonics
 When you run `truffle develop`, Truffle no longer uses the classic `candy maple...` mnemonic.
 Instead, the first time you run the command it will generate a random mnemonic just for you and persist it!